 So, what exactly is the proposed solution?
 Rather than prioritizing the feelings of groups of people that are perceived to have sensibilities of such fragility that they cannot handle any sort of criticism – allow people to speak their mind – no matter what they have to say.
 If an actionable threat is made, follow-up on it, but unless acted upon, even that should not be a crime.
 It is thoroughly insulting to the very people that one ostensibly protects by limiting free speech to hold that certain groups – homosexuals, transgendered individuals, and other minorities – have such delicate sensibilities and are so vulnerable that they would not be able to handle someone speaking their mind.
 If somebody is offended, then so be it.

 A commitment to free speech must go beyond simply supporting speech that is commonly liked and appreciated.
 Such a commitment must encompass the objectionable, the provocative, and the downright offensive and hateful, in order to be meaningful.

 Now how could such a value be enforced when it's sure to be met with attack?
-One must admit that certain groups view any sort of criticisms as direct attacks and as such will doubtlessly attempt to object and eliminate this institutional commitment if it were to be adopted.
+One must admit that certain groups view any sort of criticism as direct attacks and as such will doubtlessly attempt to object and eliminate this institutional commitment if it were to be adopted.

 The right to freely speak one’s mind, I maintain, is more important than the right of another to not be offended.
-However, this is a choice that is ultimately up to the university.
-One must choose between the two, and any point between the two fails both sides.
+However, this is a choice that is ultimately up to each individual institution.
+What is clear is that each one must choose between the two, and any point between the two fails both sides.
 In closing, dedication to the value of free speech requires sacrifice.
-That is why it's so important.
+That is exactly why it is important.